-1 suspect killed in New Hampshire SWAT standoff at Quality Inn, 2 remain barricaded
+Standoff continues in Manchester NH; 1 suspect dead, 2 still in hotel, police say

+Two "barricaded subjects" remained inside a New Hampshire hotel Thursday morning, after a standoff began there Wednesday evening, according to reports.

-A suspect who fired at officers was reportedly killed during a standoff with police at a Quality Inn in Manchester, New Hampshire late Wednesday night.
+One suspect who fired at police was reportedly killed at the Quality Inn in Manchester, the reports said.

+Shortly after 6 a.m.
+Thursday, Manchester police wrote on Twitter that there were "no real changes at this point in time" since a news conference was held earlier in the morning.

-The Manchester Police SWAT team confirmed in a Tweet early Thursday that multiple shots were fired and later said that chemical agents were deployed inside the hotel room to subdue the suspects.
+Police said earlier Thursday that multiple shots had been fired and that "chemical agents" had been deployed at the hotel in a bid to subdue the suspects.
 The standoff reportedly started around 7:30 p.m.
 Wednesday.

 SHOOTOUT AT CHURCH OF SCIENTOLOGY NEAR LA LEAVES SWORD-WIELDING SUSPECT DEAD, 2 COPS WOUNDED

-One of the suspects, identified as Stephen Marshall, 51, was killed during the standoff, but two others remain barricaded inside a hotel room, a reporter from WBZ Boston reported on Twitter.
-Officers are continuing to negotiate with the people inside the hotel.
+The dead suspect was identified as Stephen Marshall, 51, a reporter from Boston's WBZ-AM radio posted on Twitter.
+Officers continued to negotiate with the remaining suspects, police said.

-In a Thursday morning news conference, Manchester Police Chief Carlo Capano praised his officers involved in the ongoing situation.
-"These officers have been doing an incredible job and I can't be more proud of them as the chief of police here,” he told reporters.
-"Manchester police officers were attacked and tonight and we can’t stand for that,” he added.

-There have been no reported injuries to police or civilians at this time.

 CLICK HERE TO GET THE FOX NEWS APP